Chapter 3 - Establishing Robust Security

 Windows Server 2003, Web Edition: PKI, Certificate Services

 ICF provides protection to computers directly connected to the Internet and prevents scanning of ports and resources, such as file and printer shares, from external sources.
-This feature is available for LAN or dial-up networking, VPN, and Point-to-Point Protocol over Ethernet (PPPoE) connections.
+This feature is available for LAN or dial-up networking, VPN, and Point-to-Point Protocol using Ethernet (PPPoE) connections.

 PKI allows Windows Server 2003 users to implement standards-based technologies, such as smart card logon capabilities, client authentication through Secure Sockets Layer (SSL) and Transport Layer Security (TLS), secure e-mail, digital signatures, and secure connectivity using Internet Protocol Security (IPSec).

-The Common Language Runtime (CLR) is a key element of Windows Server 2003 that reduces the number of bugs and security holes caused by common programming mistakes, resulting in fewer areas for attackers to exploit.
+The Common Language Runtime (CLR) is a key element of Windows Server 2003 that reduces the number of bugs and security holes caused by common programming mistakes, resulting in fewer vulnerabilities for attackers to exploit.
 CLR verifies that applications can run without errors and checks for appropriate security permissions; ensuring that code only performs appropriate operations.
-It does this by checking where the code was downloaded or installed from, whether it has a digital signature from a trusted developer, and whether the code has been altered because it was digitally signed.
+It does this by checking where the code was downloaded or installed from, whether it has a digital signature from a trusted developer, and whether the code has been altered since it was digitally signed.

 Security certifications are also in place to ensure the integrity of the Windows Server System.
 Windows 2000 Professional, Server, and Advanced Server all meet Common Criteria EAL 4, augmented with Systematic Flaw Remediation (ALC_FLR.3).
 This latter augmentation level refers to the proven-effective process that Microsoft has established for responding to emerging security threats.